trinamae12/lifestyle-blog/readme.md

 - Don't use any CSS frameworks
 - Slider should not use a plugin
 - Bonus points for animations
-- Integrate functionalities using the API provided (For Senior Frontend only)
+- Integrate functionalities using the API provided (For Senior Frontend Applicants only)

 ## Scoring
 - Implemented functionalities